Monstera underwatering

 If none of these happened and your soil is in perfect condition your Monsteras problems stem from something else.

-Overwatered vs Underwatered Monstera
+Comparing Overwatered and Underwatered Monstera

 A lot of signs and symptoms between over and under watering are in fact very similar. you can feel the soil with your finger or a device called moisture meter, all you have to do is to stick you finger into the soil and if the soil is wet and shows the mentioned signs above, the chance of you over watered your plant is really high.